-A Master of Science (MSc) in Zoology or Entomology equips students with skills for a career in the private sector or for PhD research.
+A Master of Science (MSc) equips students with skills for a career in the private sector or for PhD research.

 The duration of study is a minimum of one year uninterrupted full-time study, but 18 months of full-time study from registration to dissertation submission is the norm.
 To remain in the MSc degree programme, students must demonstrate satistfactory progress by:

 The entry requirement for MSc degree study in Entomology, Wildlife Science or Zoology is a BScHons degree (or BScAgric for the MScAgric Entomology) in an appropriate field, with an average of at least 60% in the Honours year.
 Potential MSc students must also have the support of a potential supervisor in the Department to be offered admission.
 If you are interested in pursuing MSc degree study within the Department of Zoology and Entomology, contact a potential supervisor from amongst the academic staff with similar interests to your own to discuss available options and obtain in-principle support before applying for admission.

 Applications for admission should be submitted using the UP online application form.

 For further information, or for assistance in identifying a suitable potential supervisor, contact the Postgraduate Coordinators, Prof. Catherine Sole and Dr Honest Machekano.

 To find out more about being a postgraduate student in the Department of Zoology and Entomology, or to raise an issue relating to the postgraduate experience within the Department, contact one of the the Postgraduate Representatives Dylan Dacre, Courtney Robertson or Dené Visser.